AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 - _Definition of the sigmoid neuron._ The sigmoid neuron is an improvement of the perceptron since it can be combined with other sigmoid neurons and this combination can learn.
 In the next chapter we will detail the backpropagation algorithm, a central aspect when making a neural network learn.
 - _Activation functions._ We have seen two activation functions, the step and sigmoid functions.
 Many other activation functions are around.
 We will develop activation functions later on in the book.

-The next chapter is about composing sigmoid neuron to build network.
+The next chapter is about composing sigmoid neuron to build artificial neural networks.